-The sale or distribution of all or any portion of the Shares may be effected from time to time by UB-LB or any of its broker-dealer affiliates, who may sell Shares through brokers or dealers or in a distribution by one or more additional underwriters on a firm commitment or best efforts basis, on the NYSE, in the over-the-counter market, on any other national securities exchange on which shares of the Common Stock are listed or traded, in privately negotiated transactions or otherwise, at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
-Except as described above, the Company will not receive any proceeds from sales of the Shares.
+The sale or distribution of all or any portion of the Resale Shares may be effected from time to time by the Selling Stockholders directly, indirectly through brokers or dealers or in a distribution by one or more underwriters on a firm commitment or best efforts basis, in the overthe-counter market, on any national securities exchange on which such Resale Shares are listed or traded, in privately negotiated transactions or otherwise, at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
+The Company will not receive any of the proceeds from the sale of the Resale Shares.